 Contact an Experienced Family Law Attorney

 Unless legally determined otherwise, you will always be liable for the mortgage payments of a marital home, even if you no longer live there.
-It is important to have an experienced attorney help you determine the best way to handle your mortgage and marital property during a divorce, to ensure that your rights are protected.
+It is important to have an experienced family law attorney help you determine the best way to handle your mortgage and marital property during a divorce, to ensure that your rights are protected.

 Additionally, there are strict tax implications regarding marital property, and how that property is divided as part of the divorce agreement.
 Protecting your property and credit, and ensuring that you follow all the laws, can be a challenging process.
 Contact the Law Offices of Dorie A. Rogers at 714-500-8428 or online today for a free consultation to understand your legal rights.